MiniFate/MiniFate/_chapters/00-outline.md

 Is it always +2?
 Reroll?
 ```

-Fate points are earned by accepting compels from the GM.
+Fate points are earned by accepting compels.
 The GM compels players by offering fate points to have an aspect drive them to disadvantageous actions or choices.
 If the player accepts, no roll is needed, the story progresses how the GM proposed.
-The players are free to negotiate a compel.
+Players can suggest a compel to the GM and are free to negotiate any compel offered.
 A compel can always be refused by the player.

 Players begin each session with fate points equal to their PC's level.
 The GM has an unlimited pool of fate points to draw from.

-Fate points are earned by accepting compels.
-- Complication that makes sense in light of an aspect
-- Typically suggested by the GM
-- Often (but not always) related to a PC's trouble

 TBY's trouble tells us that he plays cards.
 Maybe he's bad, and a degenerate gambler?